ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/amazon-documentdb.md

 [Amazon DocumentDB](https://aws.amazon.com/documentdb/) is the database service available on Amazon AWS platform, with some [compatibility with MongoDB](https://www.mongodb.com/atlas-vs-amazon-documentdb).

-Once DocumentDB service is enable, a [cluster can be created](https://console.aws.amazon.com/docdb/) in the AWS console, its name and authentication can be checked in the configuration.
+Once DocumentDB service is enabled, a [cluster can be created](https://console.aws.amazon.com/docdb/) in the AWS console, its name and authentication can be checked in the configuration.

 <img src="../images/aws-docdb1.png" alt="Amazon DocumentDB configuration" class="screenshot" />